Fees and funding

 2024-25 Fees: DPhil in Population Health

 The elements that you should be aware of when calculating the cost of your studies are the course fee and accommodation and living costs.
 Fees are payable for up to three years.
-Students who continue into their fourth year may be charged continuation fees.
+Students who continue into their fourth year may be charged continuation fees by their college.

 Course fees cover academic services and facilities provided to support your studies.
 They do not cover your accommodation or other living costs.
 You may have seen separate figures in the past for tuition fees and college fees.
 We have now combined these into a single figure.

 Details of fee levels for the DPhil in Population Health can be found by visiting the University fees and funding website.

 The department provides a PC for all DPhil students for the duration of their studies.
 If graduate students require an additional laptop, then they are expected to provide their own.
 No bursaries are available from the department for this; however, a loan laptop may be available if it is not possible for students to provide their own.

 2024-25 University and Departmental Scholarships